privacybydesign/pbdf-website/pages/en/issuance-email.md

 You can add multiple e-mail addresses as attributes in your IRMA app, for instance your business address and your private address.

-When you registered your IRMA app, you may have provided an email address already, which is associated with your [MyIRMA](/myirma) account.
-This e-mail address has been issued as (first) attribute in your IRMA app.

 As a first step of the issuance process of an e-mail address, you provide your e-mail address in a textfield.
 A verification e-mail message is then sent to this address, containing a link.
 When you